 What are Blue Chip Stocks?

 Blue chip companies are large and well-established companies with a history of consistent performance.
 These companies are financially strong (usually debt-free or very low debts) and are capable to survive in tough market situations.

 Most of the blue chip companies are the market leaders in their industry.
-A few of the common examples of blue chip companies in India are HDFC Bank, ITC, Asian Paints, Maruti Suzuki etc.
+A few of the common examples of blue chip companies in India are HDFC Bank, HUL, ITC, Asian Paints, Maruti Suzuki etc.